ChibiOS/ChibiOS/readme.txt

 *** 2.3.4 ***
 - FIX: Fixed broken TIM8 support in STM32 PWM driver (bug 3418620).
 - FIX: Fixed halconf.h file corrupted in some STM32 demos (bug 3418626).
+- NEW: Updated USB driver model and STM32 implementation and fixed several problems.
+  - Changed the API to move buffer copy operations out of critical zones.
+  - Added usbConnectBus() and usbDisconnectBus() functions.
+  - Fixed problems with incorrect assertions.
-- NEW: Updated USB driver model and STM32 implementation.
-Updated the SERIAL_USB driver to match the new API.
-Fixed several problems in both drivers.
+- NEW Updated the SERIAL_USB driver to match the new USB API, also fixed some problems.
+  - Fixed incorrect use of input queues, the change required a change in input queues too.
 - NEW: Added a macro THD_STATE_NAMES to chthreads.h.
 This macro is an initializer for string arrays containing thread state names.
 - NEW: Added memory copy functionality to the STM32 DMA driver.